5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 Our aim is to study these reviews and try and predict whether a review is positive or negative.

-The data has been originally hosted by SNAP ([Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html)), a collection of more than 50 large network datasets from tens of thousands of nodes and edges to tens of millions of nodes and edges.
+The data has been originally hosted by SNAP ([Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html)), a collection of more than 50 large network datasets.
 In includes social networks, web graphs, road networks, internet networks, citation networks, collaboration networks, and communication networks [2].

 ### Dataset Overview

-In **Aquarium**, the **Driverless AI Test Drive** instance has the **Amazon fine food review** dataset already and has been split for this tutorials experiment.
+In **Aquarium**, the **Driverless AI Test Drive** instance has the **Amazon fine food review** dataset already and has been split for this tutorial's experiment.
 The split resulted in a train and test dataset.
 The datasets can be located on the Datasets overview page.
 However, you can also upload the datasets externally.
-To learn more about how to add the dataset and how to split it please consult [Appendix A: Add the Dataset](#task-8-appendix-a-add-the-datasets).
+To learn more about how to add the dataset please consult [Appendix A: Add the Dataset](#task-8-appendix-a-add-the-datasets).

 1\.
 In the **Datasets** overview page, observe the two datasets we will use for this tutorial: